archelaus/termux-bootstrap/README.md

 8. Once the installation is complete, restart Termux to apply the changes.

 ## Features

-- Installs various useful packages, such as Python, Node.js, Ruby, and more.
+- Installs various useful packages, such as fzf, git, git-crypt, neovim, openssh, rsync, vim, and wget.
-- Configures a more comfortable and colorful terminal environment.
-- Sets up essential tools like Git, wget, curl, and zsh.
+- Installs Python and sets up essential Python libraries like pipx.
-- Offers customization options during installation.
+- Sets the default shell to Fish for a better terminal experience.
+- Creates a `.hushlogin` file to suppress login messages.

+Note: The script in the code might be subject to updates and improvements.
+Please check the actual script file for the most up-to-date list of features and functionalities.

 ## Contribution